aimacode/aima-java/aima-core/README.md

 ## Using the Code

 For examples of how to use the various algorithms and supporting classes, look at the test cases in the parallel directory structure under src/test or in the demo package of the aima-gui sub-project.
-General comments on architecture and design can be found [here](https://github.com/aimacode/aima-java/wiki/AIMA3e-Architecture-and-Design).
+General comments on architecture and design can be found in [Wiki0](https://github.com/aimacode/aima-java/wiki/AIMA3e-Architecture-and-Design).

 ### Notes on the Agent Framework
-For comments on the design of the agent framework see [Wiki1](https://github.com/aimacode/aima-java/wiki/AIMA3e-Agent-Framework).
+For comments on the design of the agent framework, see [Wiki1](https://github.com/aimacode/aima-java/wiki/AIMA3e-Agent-Framework).

 ### Notes on Search